iamTanTan/E-Learning_Lab/README.md

 https://github.com/iamTanTan/E-Learning_Lab/tree/main/virtuallearninglab
 Main folder, it holds the UI for login and register, base templates for each page, routing, and settings of the project

+### asset/static folder
-### asset/static folder=> holds the css files and images (there are two because when website is deployed it looks at static folder)
+holds the css files and images (there are two because when website is deployed it looks at static folder)

+### media folder
-media folder => upload photos (currently not working)
+upload photos (currently not working)

 ## Related links and Helpful Resources ##
 installing pip - https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/